 Visionary Studio: Saturday Art Workshop classes connect current social justice issues with dynamic art-making practices and media.
 Designed for high school students in the New York City area, participating students explore timely issues facing society such as climate change, racism and white supremacy, gender identity and bias, medical apartheid, economics, and politics by learning about the work of contemporary visual artists and drawing upon a rich array of innovative, multidisciplinary artistic approaches through which they can visually express their ideas.

-Classes are taught by teams of graduate students completing their Certification in Art Education program at New York University.
+Classes are taught by teams of graduate students in the Initial Certification in Art+Education program.
 Together, students and teachers consider ways in which artists can and do influence society, and experiment with techniques that include drawing, painting, printmaking, video, photography, 3-dimensional media, and installation.
-These workshops challenge students to think outside of traditional artistic media and explore how artistic boundaries and influence can be stretched to include what has historically been excluded.
-As part of the program students participate in a final exhibition inviting a wide audience of parents, friends, teachers, and NYU faculty, to see their work.
+Workshop sessions challenge students to think outside of traditional artistic media and explore how artistic boundaries and influence can be stretched to include what has historically been excluded.
+As part of the program, students participate in a final exhibition inviting a wide audience of parents, friends, teachers, and NYU faculty, to see their work.

 Classes are free and open to students with all levels of art experience!

 Sessions run from 10 am–12 pm on Saturday mornings only in the Spring semester (March-May).
 High School students do not need a portfolio or any previous experience to apply.

 Defund the Police!: Why divest from the current system of law enforcement?